time-loop/clickup-projen/README.md

           - Do not require the `Publish CodeCov` job.
 That job only runs on the `main` branch and is used to update the baseline coverage numbers.
         - Require conversation resolution before merging
         - Include administrators (if you have to break the rules, you have to disable this first)
+- Setup ClickUp integration for your new repo!

 That's it!
 Now go write a failing test and some code to make it pass!